 Honoring the 16 million people who served in the United States Military during the war, the more than 400,000 who died and the countless others who supported our troops from home, the World War II Memorial is a stunning tribute to the sacrifices that were made.

-Open Memorial Day, a tribute to the third President of the United States, Thomas Jefferson, the Jefferson Memorial is a recognized symbol of democracy and independence.
+A tribute to the third President of the United States, Thomas Jefferson, the Jefferson Memorial is a recognized symbol of democracy and independence.
 As one of the founding fathers of our country and the author of the Declaration of Independence, Jefferson’s significant impact on the shaping of our government is known throughout the world.

 Often referred to as the wall that heals, the Vietnam Veterans Memorial beckons visitors of all ages, races and nationalities.
 It was created to honor and remember the men and women who served in the Vietnam War and to help our country heal after the controversial, emotional conflict ended.
 The enormous black wall lists 58,209 names of those who are missing or were killed during the war.